Tony Iommi

-On his last day of work in a sheet metal factory, as a teenager, Iommi lost the tips of the middle and ring fingers of his right hand in an accident, an event which crucially impacted his playing style.
-He briefly left Black Sabbath (then known as Earth) in 1968 to join Jethro Tull, but did not record any material with the band, and subsequently returned to Black Sabbath in 1969.
-In 2000, he released his first solo album Iommi, followed by 2005's Fused, which featured his former bandmate Glenn Hughes.
-After releasing Fused, he formed Heaven & Hell, which disbanded shortly after the death of Ronnie James Dio in 2010 (they toured on Black Sabbath songs when Dio was in the band but changed the name for legal reasons).
+As a teen, Iommi lost the tips of his right-hand ring and middle fingers in a work accident at a sheet metal factory, which influenced his distinct playing style.
+He down-tuned his guitar and used more power chords (partly to make playing easier), and made much use of the tritone (or 'devil's interval'), resulting in a 'heavier' and 'darker' sound that became a hallmark of heavy metal.
+As well as Black Sabbath, he was briefly live guitarist for Jethro Tull in 1968.
+Iommi intended Seventh Star (1986) to be his first solo album, but the record label decided to release it under the Black Sabbath name.
+In 2000, he released his first official solo album Iommi, followed in 2005 by Fused, which featured former bandmate Glenn Hughes.
+In 2006 Iommi formed Heaven & Hell with former Black Sabbath bandmates.
+They released The Devil You Know (2009), before disbanding after the death of singer Ronnie James Dio in 2010.

+Iommi is widely regarded as one of the greatest and most influential rock guitarists of all time.
+He has won many awards, including three Grammy Awards and a Lifetime Achievement Award from the National Guitar Museum, and is honoured on the Birmingham Walk of Stars.
 In 2011, Iommi published his autobiography, entitled Iron Man: My Journey Through Heaven and Hell with Black Sabbath.

 Early life

-Iommi was born in Birmingham, the only child of Italian immigrants Sylvia Maria (née Valenti), who was born in Palermo and Anthony Frank Iommi.
+Iommi was born at Heathfield Road Maternity Hospital in Birmingham; he is the only child of Italian immigrants Sylvia Maria (née Valenti) from Palermo, Sicily, and Anthony Frank Iommi Sr. from Marche.
 Sylvia's family were vineyard owners in Italy.
 The family was Catholic, though they rarely attended Mass.
 Their family home in the Park Lane area of Aston also housed a shop which was a popular meeting place in the neighbourhood, with the living room doubling as the shop's stockroom.
 His mother ran the shop while his father was a carpenter by trade.

 Born and raised in Handsworth, Birmingham, Iommi attended Birchfield Road School, where future bandmate Ozzy Osbourne was also a pupil one year behind him.
-At age 8 or 9, while being chased by another boy, Iommi fell and cut his upper lip.
-As a result, he gained the nickname "Scarface", which made him more self-conscious of the scar, so he eventually grew his trademark moustache as a means of covering it.
+At age eight or nine, while being chased by another boy, Iommi fell and cut his upper lip.
+As a result, he gained the nickname "Scarface", which made him self-conscious, so he eventually grew his trademark moustache as a means of covering the scar.

-At about age 10, Iommi began working out and learned Judo, Karate, and later Boxing as a means of protecting himself from the local gangs which congregated in his neighbourhood.
+At about age 10, Iommi began working out and learned judo, karate, and later boxing as a means of protecting himself from the local gangs which congregated in his neighbourhood.
 He envisioned a future as a bouncer in a nightclub.
 Iommi initially wanted to play the drums, but due to the excessive noise he chose the guitar instead as a teenager, after being inspired by the likes of Hank Marvin and the Shadows.
-He has always played guitar left-handed.
 After completing school, Iommi worked briefly as a plumber and later in a factory manufacturing rings.
 He stated that at one point he worked in a music store, but quit after being falsely accused of stealing.